timkinnane/node-dev-dotfiles/README.md

 # Post-install

-Reload or create a new terminal tab to initialize the shell plugins.
+Reload or create a new terminal tab to initialize shell plugins.

 ## Antibody